Fighting Yellow Fever in Angola

 How You Can Help

-It’s thanks to generous contributions to the SOS Mayday Responder program, from caring citizens like you, that SOS Children’s Villages can be ready to act to prevent the outbreak of infectious diseases, or be ready to respond when the next disaster hits.
+It’s thanks to generous contributions to the SOS Mayday Responder program from caring citizens like you that SOS Children’s Villages can be ready to act to prevent the outbreak of infectious diseases or respond when the next disaster hits.

 Become a SOS Mayday Responder today and help us be ready to save lives when the next outbreak or disaster strikes.